Department of Labor Logo United States Department of Labor

 How to Become a Nuclear Technician

-Nuclear technicians typically need an associate’s degree in nuclear science or a nuclear-related technology.
-Nuclear technicians also go through extensive on-the-job training.
+Nuclear technicians typically need an associate’s degree in either nuclear science or a nuclear-related technology.
+Some enter the occupation with a high school diploma or postsecondary nondegree award plus experience, such as from the military or an apprenticeship.
+Once hired, nuclear technicians typically receive extensive on-the-job training.

 Pay